 Wing presented, Onsite Sign Language Interpreters Face Extinction, at StreetLeverage – Live.
 His talk examined the legislation and technology developments of the 90’s that defined the values of the sign language interpreters in the “Onsite Era” and how these values are now being replaced by the values of a “Virtual Presence Era.”
 Wing suggested that the iterative realignment of these values leaves sign language interpreters vulnerable to a number of dangerous pitfalls.

 In 1990 I was 15 years old.
 It was then I realized my parents were truly deaf.
 Until then, I thought they held a deaf facade to cover up their true “hearing” identity.
-I began to test the boundaries between my parent and my inner child.
-After testing their hearing abilities I settled on the fact they were indeed deaf.
+I began to test the boundaries between my parents and my inner child.
+After testing their hearing abilities, I settled on the fact they were, indeed, deaf.
 Immediately, I picked up a collection of pitchforks, grew horns and even a tail!
 The ultimate moment of rebellion came when I conspired with my hearing friends to meet at a neighbor’s mailbox late at night to cause mischief.
-When the time came, I successfully, slowly, and quietly, turned the door knob to escape out of the house.
-Running towards the flickering flashlights I was stopped by a low and dull roar, “Wing, come home!”
+When the time came, I successfully, slowly, and quietly, turned the doorknob to escape out of the house.
+Running towards the flickering flashlights, I was stopped by a low and dull roar, “Wing, come home!”
 Flashlights scattered into the bushes and I returned to meet the source of interruption.
-There standing in the door way was my angry father.
+There standing in the doorway was my angry father.
 I betrayed him, took advantage of him, and he had plenty to say about it.
-In a split moment of pause in his whirling signs, I asked “How did you know?”
+In a split moment of pause in his whirling signs, I asked: “How did you know?”
 He responded, “I felt the pressure of the house change” (or the “puff”).

 You know how when you open the door you see the curtains move ever so slightly, or the windows and pictures on the walls move ever so slightly?
 My father felt the “puff.”